HenrikSamuelsson/reading-embedded-c-programming-design-patterns/object-pattern/object-pattern.md

 ## Definition

-Form an object by grouping data into structures and direct functions to operate on these data structures.
+Data flows along the call path in the code path by providing an object that the code references.
+The object is formed by grouping data into structures and direct functions to operate on these data structures.

 ## Implementation